IvanShihTw/ivanshihtw.github.io/index.md

 </div>

 <div>
-    <p>My research interest lies in the analysis of traveler behavior with advanced econometrics models, air transportation management, railway capacity, and urban mobility.</p>
+    <p>My research interest lies in the analysis of traveler behavior with advanced econometrics models, transportation and land use planning, urban mobility, and railway capacity.</p>
 </div>